dovydasjaru/DNN-translator/README.md

 To run this project run python main.py command.
 This command accepts one required argument that is folder/file location of neural network.
 This command accepts optional arguments:
 * -i (--inputLanguage): Language that models labels are written.
 Should be in form of two ascii letters.
+Default - en.
 * -o (--outputLanguage): Language that models labels will be translated.
 Should be in form of two ascii letters.
+Default - lt.
 This command accepts optional flag:
 * -c (--appendConfidence): A flag that means translation confidence will be appended to each translation.
+Default - false.